rillonline/writing/kearsarge/kearsarge.md

 attention to this matter surprised me.
 It was not the sort of thing I would have ever thought of several years ago.
 Captain Star Runner would have thought about it and done it just as I had just done.
-A lot of the Pantheran had rubbed off on me.
+A lot of the Pantheran must have rubbed off on me.
 In this case, it was a very good thing.

 For the record, both accountants and legal advisors are highly efficient and tailored programs.
 They are overseen by humans but people do not